LeonardoBruno98/snippet-php/README.md

 # PHP Snippet code
 Welcome to this repository!
-Here you can find some useful snipped code to integrate in yout php application!
+Here you can find some useful snipped code to integrate in your php application!

 | Title | Difficulty | 🔗 |
 |:-----:|:----------:|:--:|